 7. Intensity & Variation Over Monostructural Duration

 Monostructural duration style workouts are long steady state style workouts such as running, rowing, biking, etc, which are FINE if you love that or want to throw it in every now and then.
 However, in my experience, variation is the spice of life not only for your mind, but your body as well.

 Keep things interesting by constantly mixing up what you do.
 If you need ideas or want to follow one of the workouts that show up on my whiteboard, check out the Workout of the Week.

 If you are traveling or quarantining alone, tell your significant other you plan to workout and have them follow up with you on whether or not you did it or not.
 Or you could download any goal tracking app to help you stay on track.

 Either of these accountability options can be powerful motivators for some people.
 For the lucky ones, maybe you travel with a business partner who is also interested in getting in a workout or two on the road.
 Use your resources!

 9. Make Use of Green Space

-Find a green space (i.e. a park, field, etc.), and do a workout outside!
+Given that the weather is to your liking, find a green space (i.e. a park, field, etc.), and do a workout outside!
 Too much inside air can make you crazy.